area17/a17-behaviors/README.md

 In this example, clicking the button will trigger an alert saying "Hello world!".

-## How it works
+## How It Works

-- `createBehavior` - Defines a new behavior
+`manageBehaviors` uses `MutationObserver`, `IntersectionObserver`, and a debounced `resize` listener to track DOM changes.
+It detects when elements are added, removed, or enter/exit the viewport and triggers lifecycle methods on attached behaviors.

-- `manageBehaviors` - Observes the DOM and initializes/destroys behaviors as needed
+`createBehavior` defines a behavior, giving you a logical structure with clearly scoped methods and lifecycle hooks tied to specific DOM nodes.

-- `extendBehavior` - Extends an existing behavior with new methods
+`extendBehavior` lets you create variations of an existing behavior by overriding or adding properties and methods.

 ## Wiki